Anaconda voters pass levy for the first time in 20 years, elect school board trustees

 BUTTE — Anaconda-Deer Lodge County voters passed two levies Tuesday: an elementary levy for $198,596 and a high school levy for $94,999.
 They also elected Matt Ives and incumbent Kevin Patrick to two school board trustee positions with three-year terms.

-“It's a great day to be a copperhead and we are really appreciative,” Anaconda School District Superintendent said in a Facebook post Thursday.
-“With the vote now comes the work; as a school district we promise to work hard and fulfill our responsibilities of providing a quality education for our students, this vote of confidence can be a catalyst for future success for us.”
+“It's a great day to be a copperhead and we are really appreciative,” Anaconda School District Superintendent John Sullivan said in a Facebook post Thursday.
+“With the vote now comes the work; as a school district, we promise to work hard and fulfill our responsibilities of providing a quality education for our students, this vote of confidence can be a catalyst for future success for us.”

 As for the trustees, Kevin Patrick got the most with 1,112 votes (26.7%), Matt Ives got 1,111 (26.67%), Sam Jovanovich got 978 votes (23.48%) and Kevin Morley, a previous incumbent, got 965 (23.17%).